Elderjs/template/src/routes/blog/getting-started.md

 | -- | -- | -- Contact.svelte

-Typescript Projects:
+On this Project:
-| -- build
+| -- assets
-| -- | ... copy of your compiled ts from the src folder here.
+| -- | -- items to be copied to the 'distDir' defined in your 'elder.config.js'.
+See hooks.js.
 ```